turingschool/backend-curriculum-site/module3/lessons/customizing_json.md

 ### Customizing JSON

-1. Create an Order Serializer and try to build out a JSON return that will look like this __without__ using a gem:
+1. Create an Order Serializer and try to build out a hash that will look like this __without__ using a gem:
   ```ruby
   {
     "data": [